 4.1.2 Calculation Selector

-The original goal during the development of the dashboard was for all of the inputs and outputs to be interconnected.
+The original goal during the development of the dashboard was for all of the inputs and outputs to be interconnected, similar to an equation.
 For example, the user would be able to change the power to have the sample size update, and then change the sample size to have the power update, all without having to select a specific variable to calculate.
 However, initial attempts revealed limitations of reactive values in Shiny causing a fully interconnected page to result in infinite loops of inputs updating.
 Further research into reactive values may achieve a fully interconnected page.

 4.1.3 Slider Units